nico-net/AICompetition/README.md

 - `rxPluto.m`: performs synchronized IQ acquisition using two ADALM-Pluto SDRs and processes signals for AI-based classification and spectrogram visualization

+## VIDEO:
+You can see a detailed explaination of the code and our equipment in our YouTube video at this link: https://youtu.be/Wmrsy2saCLQ

 ## LICENSE:

 This project is licensed under the **MIT License**.